brantsbrain/brantsbrain-public/GroupMe/readme.md

 I've always wanted a way to collect that data, mostly to back it up so if GroupMe ever burned down, I'd still have a way to look back on the memories from those group messages that I share with friends and family.
 After finding Groupy, though, I found out that I could do so much more... and so began the GroupMe Scripts!

-I tried to make readable comments at the beginning every method/function in the scripts to give an understanding of what each of them did.
+I tried to make readable comments at the beginning of every method/function in the scripts to give an understanding of what each of them did.
 Please let me know if I should expand on any of them!

 Here is a brief summary and some examples of the initial setup and how to run each script: